10 Childhood infections

 - Tick-bite fever

-Some infections, such as measles, mumps and viral hepatitis, are becoming uncommon in communities where vaccines against these viral illness are routinely given.
+Some infections, such as measles, mumps and viral hepatitis, are becoming uncommon in communities where immunisations against these viral illness is routinely given.

 10-2 What is the cause of measles?